jtolboe/website/collections/_projects/Heart_Soul.md

 detail_sections:
   - image: "/assets/images/gen/projects/melotte.jpg"
     title: "Melotte 15"
     description: "A closer look at the central star-forming region within the Heart Nebula, containing 'young' bright stars, some of which are an estimated 50 times our Suns mass."
-    layout: "left"
-    width: "50%"
   - image: "/assets/images/gen/projects/fishhead.jpg"
     title: "Fish Head Nebula"
     description: "IC 1795, known as the Fish Head nebula, a smaller part of the larger Heart nebula structure."
-    layout: "left"
-    width: "50%"
   - image: "/assets/images/gen/projects/maffei.jpg"
     title: "Maffei 1 & 2"
     description: "Two galaxies that appear near the Heart and Soul as seen from Earth.
 They are both around 10 million light years away. "
-    layout: "left"
+    layout: "full-width"
-    width: "50%"

 ---

 The Heart and Soul Nebulae, IC 1805 and 1848 respectively, are located in the constellation Cassiopeia, approximately 7,500 light-years from Earth.
 Together, they cover a distance of more than 600 light-years across this frame.
 At the bottom edge of the frame, to the right of center, you can also see the galaxies known as Maffei 1 and Maffei 2.